mstogianni/python-data-analysis-pandas/README.md

 Two plots: a histogram and a scatter plot.

 🎓 What This Project Demonstrates
-Basic data analysis with Pandas
+-Basic data analysis with Pandas

-Filtering, sorting, concatenation, and saving CSV files
+-Filtering, sorting, concatenation, and saving CSV files

-Handling missing values with mean imputation
+-Handling missing values with mean imputation

-Merging DataFrames (inner/outer join)
+-Merging DataFrames (inner/outer join)

-Creating histograms and scatter plots with Matplotlib
+-Creating histograms and scatter plots with Matplotlib

-Using both random and NumPy for random numbers
+-Using both random and NumPy for random numbers